lennhy/Angular_sorting_app/README.md

 # Chrome has restrictions that confict with certian parts of the ANGUALRJS services

-# If opening on Chrome browser you need to upload the files on a server or local server
+# If opening on Chrome browser you need to upload the files on a server or local server# Angular_sorting_app